kjottkake/kjottkake/README.md

-# Yo!
+# Yo! ✋
-I'm Jason Ji and I'm a web developer of sorts.
+I'm Jason Ji and I'm a web development student!
+I'm from Oceanside, California, living currently in beautiful Gjøvik, Norway.

+# Past Projects
+Here's some of my past projects which I'm proud of.
 <!--
 **kjottkake/kjottkake** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.